phenom-company/smartcontract-human/README.md

 ```cs
 function transfer(address _to, uint _amount) public returns (bool)
 ```
-Send coins throws on any error rather then return a false flag to minimize user errors
+Send coins throws on any error rather than return a false flag to minimize user errors

 **transferFrom**
 ```cs
 function transferFrom(address _from, address _to, uint _amount) public returns (bool)
 ```
-An account/contract attempts to get the coins throws on any error rather then return a false flag to minimize user errors
+An account/contract attempts to get the coins.
+Throws on any error rather than return a false flag to minimize user errors

 **approve**
 ```cs
 function approve(address _spender, uint _amount) public returns (bool)
 ```
-Allows another account/contract to spend some tokens on its behalf throws on any error rather then return a false flag to minimize user errors also, to minimize the risk of the approve/transferFrom attack vector approve has to be called twice in 2 separate transactions - once to change the allowance to 0 and secondly to change it to the new allowance value
+Allows another account/contract to spend some tokens on its behalf throws on any error rather than return a false flag to minimize user errors also, to minimize the risk of the approve/transferFrom attack vector approve has to be called twice in 2 separate transactions - once to change the allowance to 0 and secondly to change it to the new allowance value

 **allowance**
 ```cs
 function allowance(address _owner, address _spender) constant returns (uint)
 ```
-Function to check the amount of tokens that an owner allowed to a spender.
+Function to check the number of tokens that an owner allowed to a spender.

 **transferAnyTokens**
 ```cs